 If you’re concerned about your financial professional having conflicts of interest, look or ask for a fee-only arrangement or seek out a planner who operates under a fiduciary standard, which requires that a financial planner acts solely in the client’s best interest when offering personalized financial advice.

-And as a last resort—if you do your research and don’t like how he or she gets paid, you can always break up with your planner.
+And as a last resort—if you do your research and don’t like how he or she gets paid, you can always break up with your financial planner.

 Tyler is a CERTIFIED FINANCIAL PLANNER™ practitioner who believes financial education can empower people to reach their goals.